 Either you can attach an MMS picture of the code, or you could save yourself money by adding a hyperlink to your text message which directs customers to the QR code.

 - Banks and other institutions offer convenience to customers through online billing.

-When they send out text message reminders, they can add a hyperlink which directs recipients to the web page where they can enter their credit card details and make hassle-free payments.
+When they send out text message reminders, they can add a hyperlink that directs recipients to the web page where they can enter their credit card details and make hassle-free payments.